 - Visit with elders.
 Contact the church office to request a visit with our elders.
 We do realize that the idea of this can seem intimidating to a child, and we really don't mean for this to be the case!
 Only two of us will be in on the conversation and parents are welcome to be present.
 It is important for your child to have some understanding of how, through baptism, God is calling him or her to believe the gospel.
 And it is necessary for your child to have a basic understanding of why he or she will be participating at the Lord's Table.
 While it is a parent's role to shepherd, teach and guide their child in the gospel and so towards the table, it is not their role to get their child to the table.
 Rather this is part of the natural progression of the Holy Spirit at work in your child's life, and we as a Session are simply trying to discern that progression.

 You should assist your child to engage with the worship service each Sunday.
-Direct them to the "Work for Young Worshipers" at the end of the liturgy and give them a pen to answer those questions.
+Direct them to the "Work for Young Worshipers" (found on the bulletin table in the lobby) and give them a pen to work through it.
 Outside of worship, discuss some possible questions with your child and lead them towards understanding.
 Some questions that we might discuss with your child are:

 If your friend asked you what it means to be a Christian, what would you say?

 Are you a Christian?
 How do you know?

 In His life, death and resurrection what did Jesus do for you?
 Why did He need to do this?

 During the worship service on Sunday morning, what do you think about?

 Why do you want to participate at the Lord's Table?